-Option # Description Rationale Potential timeline Potential partners 1 Guidance Brief Series on implementing the UAE Framework for Global Climate Resilience with accompanying training materials (PowerPoint slides, videos, exercise sheets, etc.) format or type in the survey for Parties was guidance documents.
-At the same time, there is an extensive catalogue of accompanied f by training materials starting in 2025 LEG, CGE, and topic specific partners including other The AC could prepare a series of guidance briefs (around 10 pages each) that Each brief could cover aspects such as: high number of training-specific gaps - Definitions of key terms included in the UAE Framework and needs identified by Parties. constituted - Key opportunities to accelerate progress towards the targets contained in the Framework, including overcoming identified challenges In addition, the relatively short length bodies and organizations including UN - Resources that can support implementation, including from the mapping exercise of these products responds to the organization and specialized agencies Briefs can focus on topics such as individual targets of the Framework, the iterative adaptation cycle, cross-cutting considerations of the Framework and other key themes.
-The AC can seek to provide a comprehensive package of resources covering the Framework, while prioritizing themes that were identified as high priorities by Parties e.g. the water target; the food target; the monitoring, evaluation and learning target; the impact, vulnerability and risk assessment target; vulnerable ecosystems, groups and communities; gender-responsive approaches; finance; capacity-building. requests for accessibility, as they would be less resource-intensive to translate into multiple languages.
+Option # Description Rationale Potential timeline Potential partners 1 Guidance Brief Series on implementing the UAE Framework for Global Climate Resilience with accompanying training materials (PowerPoint slides, videos, exercise sheets, etc.) The most highly requested product format or type in the survey for Parties was guidance documents.
+Prepare 4x briefs/year accompanied by training materials starting in 2025 LEG, CGE, and topic specific partners The AC could prepare a series of guidance briefs (around 10 pages each) that At the same time, there is an extensive catalogue of existing including other constituted Each brief could cover aspects such as: guidance documents and a high bodies and -] - Definitions of key terms included in the UAE Framework number of training-specific gaps organizations, - Key opportunities to accelerate progress towards the targets contained in the Framework, including overcoming identified challenges and needs identified by Parties. including UN organizations and specialized - Resources that can support implementation, including from the mapping exercise $% \left(1\right) =\left(1\right) \left(1\right) $ In addition, the relatively short agencies Briefs can focus on topics such as individual targets of the Framework, the iterative adaptation cycle, cross-cutting considerations of the Framework and other key themes.
+The AC can seek to provide a comprehensive package of resources covering the Framework, while prioritizing themes that were identified as high priorities by Parties e.g. the water target; the food target; the monitoring, evaluation and learning target; the impact, vulnerability and risk assessment target; vulnerable ecosystems, groups and communities; gender-responsive approaches; finance; capacity-building. length of these products responds to the requests for accessibility, as they would be less resource- intensive to translate into multiple languages.
 Accompanying training materials can distil the content of the brief into downloadable videos, PowerPoint slides, checklists and other that Parties and other stakeholders can deploy in their own training and guidance efforts.
-2 Catalyzing the development of Massive Open Online Course(s) The second most highly request Prepare a LEG, CGE, The AC could work with partners to develop one or more massive open online courses to support implementation of the Framework.
+2 Catalyzing the development of Massive Open Online Course(s) The second most highly request Prepare a LEG, CGE, PCCB, The AC could work with partners to develop one or more massive open online courses to support implementation of the Framework.
 Topics for these courses could be informed by the above analysis, taking into consideration topics for which online training-as opposed to hands-on, context specific trainings-would be appropriate.
-This work should be contingent on a thorough analysis of the content of existing online courses, including those contained in the mapping, and contingent on both a clearly articulated value addition and identification of qualified and suitable partner organizations with whom to develop the courses. format/type of product requested by Parties in the survey was online courses.
-In addition, online courses offer the opportunity to provide indepth guidance on a particular area and make it available to stakeholders around the world. detailed proposal for consideration by AC 27, including scope, partners, platforms, etc. PCCB, UN Staff System College, and topic specific partners
+This work should be contingent on a thorough analysis of the content of existing online courses, including those contained in the mapping, and format/type of product requested by Parties in the survey was online courses.
+In addition, online courses offer the opportunity to provide in- depth guidance on a particular area and make it available to stakeholders around the world. detailed proposal for consideration by AC 27, including scope, UN Staff System College, and topic specific partners contingent on both a clearly articulated value addition and identification of qualified and suitable partner organizations with whom to develop the courses.